torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 useful for the collecting application to gather data about the crashing process from its ``/proc/pid`` directory.
-In order to do this safely, the kernel must wait for the collecting process to exit, so as not to remove the crashing processes proc files prematurely.
+In order to do this safely, the kernel must wait for the collecting process to exit, so as analt to remove the crashing processes proc files prematurely.
 This in turn creates the possibility that a misbehaving userspace collecting process can block the reaping of a crashed process simply